-Customs brokers and importers that are lodging Full Import Declarations (FIDs) in the Department of Immigration and Border Protection's Integrated Cargo System (ICS)for consignments of imported food must also comply with requirements set by the Department of Agriculture and Water Resources.
+Customs brokers and importers that are lodging Full Import Declarations (FIDs) in the Department of Home Affairs' Integrated Cargo System (ICS) for consignments of imported food must also comply with requirements set by the Department of Agriculture, Water and the Environment.

-This includes submitting supporting documentation to the Department of Agriculture and Water Resources for assessment.
+This includes submitting supporting documentation to the Department of Agriculture, Water and the Environment for assessment.

 Declaring the producer of imported food